 - Construction: Polyester lining with plush filling

 This sleeping bag is one of the most affordable on the market, but reviewers were still happy with the quality.
 With a variety of colors and designs to choose from, this product could be a great choice for children or even sleepovers, especially because it’s machine washable, making most accidents worry-free for parents.

 Compressing down to 2 pounds, the sleeping bag is ultralight, small enough for even children to carry and it doesn’t require any folding to put away.
 Backpackers can just stuff it into the convenient compression sack and be good to go.
 The product is also versatile as it can be unzipped for use as a quilt, or zipped together to make one larger sleeping bag for couples or even kids who get scared of the dark.

 A favorite feature was the added straps on the compression sack that allow backpackers to cinch the sleeping bag extremely tight to make more space in their packs.
 A bonus is that the product is reversible, so even young children should be able to set it up themselves.
-This product is still engineered to be safe in cold weather with a 20 degree warmth rating and many reviewers attested that it stood up to their expectations in that department.
+This product is engineered to be safe in temperatures between 40-70 degrees and many reviewers attested that it stood up to their expectations in that department.

 Cmarte – Best Multi-function

 - Construction: Hollow cotton filling and 300T + 40D Taffeta W/R and 210T polyester

 - Size: XL (32.3″ x 76″ with 11.8″ headrest)